 1.1.1 Bolster and support the key elements that comprise students' educational pathways, beginning with traditional classroom work and advising, and integrating interdisciplinary studies, internships, athletics, OVCS, and other student activities.

-Create a Greer Music Library 101 tutorial for student assistants
+Create a Greer Music Library 101 tutorial

-Collaborate with Research Support & Instruction Librarians to develop an online tutorial for Greer Music Library resources.
-Integrate the online tutorial into the training process for student assistants beginning in the fall of 2007.
+Collaborate with Research Support and Instruction Librarians to develop an online tutorial for Greer Music Library resources.
+Integrate the online tutorial into the training process for student assistants beginning in fall 2007.